 This means the indicators can reach their maximum value when all the observations have maximum values, and likewise will reach the lowest possible value when the observations have minimum values.
-This means the calculation formulas will be evaluated when: - All the observations take the maximum value. - All the observations take the minimum value.
+This means the calculation formulas will be evaluated when:

+- All the observations take the maximum value. - All the observations take the minimum value.

 Inability to reach said values may indicate that it is necessary to normalize the indicator or modify the calculation procedure so that it reaches the expected values.

 Finally, other tests such as variation of values, Minimum and Significant Values, Resilience to missing values, minimum and mean values, data sources validation, reference data sets will be used to evaluate the measurements.

-12.2 Data management and data privacy and Security Data Management Plans (DMPs) have been introduced in the Horizon2020 Work Programme for 2014-15.
+12.2 Data management and data privacy and Security

+Data Management Plans (DMPs) have been introduced in the Horizon2020 Work Programme for 2014-15.
 Since the main purpose of the DMP is to provide an analysis of the main elements of the data management policy that will be used in the scope of the project with regard to all the datasets that will be managed to carry out the related activities.
-The scope of the DMP is not only the development of the project, but also after it is completed.
+The scope of the DMP is not only the development of the project but also after it is completed.

 A DMP has to describe the data management life cycle for the data sets that will be collected, processed and/or generated in the scope of the project, and even after it is completed.
 Processes regarding data collection, processing and generation should be outlined, including methodologies, standards, data access and how this data will be curated and preserved.

 According to the EC guideline, the DMP needs to be updated at least by the mid-term and final review of the project, it is not a fixed document; it evolves and will be updated during the lifespan of the project.
 In this case, updates of the DMP will be developed in M24 and at the end of the project.

 Once the purpose of a DMP has been described, the main elements of the DMP of the URBAN GreenUP project have to be detailed.

 Confidentiality issues must be taken into account, but also the dissemination ones, because it is in the interest of some partners to disseminate the results achieved in the scope of the project.
 As a result, it is important to take into account that the DMP is closely related to the Dissemination Plan, so a compromise must be found between confidentiality and dissemination of the achieved results.
-As detailed in picture below, two different types of datasets will be created: the ones containing gathered data and the ones containing the Key Performance Indicators (KPIs) calculated using the aforementioned data.
-Restricted access will be given to raw data sets, and the calculated

-KPIs will be free to access and use.
-The data gathered will be available by ftp (secured using login/password), and the KPIs will be published in the project website2.
+As detailed in the picture below, two different types of datasets will be created: the ones containing gathered data and the ones containing the Key Performance Indicators (KPIs) calculated using the aforementioned data.
+Restricted access will be given to raw data sets, and the calculated KPIs will be free to access and use.
+The data gathered will be available by ftp (secured using login/password), and the KPIs will be published on the project website2.